TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

-If now a validation error occurs when calling the Method :php:`createAction()`, an error message is saved and the processing is passed back to the previous Action, including all already inserted form data.
+If now a validation error occurs when calling the Method :php:`createAction()`, an error message is saved and the processing is passed back to the previous action, including all already inserted form data.
 Extbase reads the necessary information from the hidden fields :php:`__referrer`.
 In our case the Method :php:`newAction()` is called again.
 In contrast to the